1980 Season

 Team Changes

 James Madison went from Division III independent status to I-AA independent.
-Maryland Eastern Shore, a team part of the MEAC, dropped its program.
+Maryland Eastern Shore, previously in the MEAC, dropped its program.
 Note that the NCAA never considered them as part of I-AA.
 The NCAA Handbook is completely missing Akron as part of I-AA for the 1980 through 1986 seasons.
+Morgan State went from the MEAC to Division II Independent status while North Carolina Central also left the MEAC for the CIAA in Division II.

 1979 Season ———————————————————————————————————————————————————- 1981 Season